Key takeaways

 When you open a UK account, you'll receive a sort code and bank account number.
 The sort code identifies the bank or financial institution and branch where you opened your account, while the bank account number identifies your unique account number.
 You may be able to find these printed on your debit card, but not always.

 Financial institutions in the UK use sort codes and bank account numbers to facilitate money transfers.
+When choosing between different business bank accounts, understanding these identifiers helps ensure smooth payment operations.
 To receive payment via bank transfer as an individual or business, you'll need to share these details with the sender.
 You can also set up direct debits with your sort code and bank account number.

 Here, we'll look at what sort codes and bank account numbers are and what they are used for.

-A UK sort code is a six-digit number that identifies the specific bank and branch where you opened an account.
-The first two digits identify the bank, while the remaining digits identify the branch.
-Every UK account has both a sort code and a unique account number for routing payments accurately.
+A sort code is a six-digit number that identifies the specific bank and branch where a UK account is held.
+The first digits identify the bank, while the latter digits identify the branch, with every UK account having both a unique sort code and account number.

 Sort codes ensure financial transactions are accurate and efficient.
 Financial institutions use sort codes to validate bank and branch details to route payments accurately to the recipient's account.
 This helps to prevent delays, errors, and misdirected funds.